Table of Contents

 What is quinoa?

-The part we eat is the seed from a flowering plant native to South America.
-It has a similar texture to rice and other grains, but it’s closer in nutritional value to leafy vegetables.
+What we know as quinoa and what we eat is actually the seed from a flowering plant native to South America.
+It has a similar texture to rice and other grains.
+But it’s really a pseudocereal closer in nutritional value to leafy vegetables.

 There are 7 different types of quinoa, but the most common are: